peacockda/hw1/readme.md

 This is an introductory website for fictional business Furniture Footwear, Inc, created for homework 1 in KIEI-451.
-It includes 3 pages which include common navigation and relative links, as well as basic HTML elements, all properly formatted.
+It consists of 3 pages which include common navigation and relative links, as well as basic HTML elements, all properly formatted.